JaroDevelop/Debugging-Linux-Records/steam-runtime-issues/Enabling-only-nvidia.md

-After that my games started working
+After that my games started working.
 I'll post in Steam runtime issues if I have anything else to report.